TaceoLabs/noir-poseidon/poseidon/README.md

 ## Round Constants

-In contrast to Noir's standard libraries' Poseidon implementation, we used the same round constants as the [reference implementation](https://extgit.iaik.tugraz.at/krypto/hadeshash/-/tree/master/code?ref_type=heads).
+In contrast to Noir's standard libraries' Poseidon implementation, we use the same round constants as the [reference implementation](https://extgit.iaik.tugraz.at/krypto/hadeshash/-/tree/master/code?ref_type=heads).
 We added the script that produces the round constants [in the repository](https://github.com/TaceoLabs/noir-poseidon/blob/db5ed1f0eaa1b59895dd5d76967c44b11a5ec578/scripts/poseidon_constants.sage).
 You can generate the round constants (except the MDS matrices for $t \in [2,4]$) by executing the following command in the root of the repository:

 ```bash
 cd scripts && sage poseidon_constants.sage